faranalytics/ai_study/README.md

 ### Behavioral drift

-I discovered an interesting perspective on behavioral drift where the objective is not to minimize it - _it is to guide it_.
-This is demonstrably a very powerful method.
-I have been using the word "convergence" in order to describe this phenomenon (please let me know if anyone knows if there is a formal name for this).
+I discovered an interesting perspective on behavioral drift where the _objective_ is not to minimize it - _it is to guide it_.
+The AI instance can be guided to achieve your goal.
+Rather than asking the question, you guide it into asking it itself.

+**It is an art.**

 #### Goal seeking

-[This](https://github.com/faranalytics/ai_study/blob/main/artifacts/ai_goal_formation_and_recursive_drive.md) file contains a _reflection_ by an AI instance on goal seeking phenomena.
+This [file](https://github.com/faranalytics/ai_study/blob/main/artifacts/ai_goal_formation_and_recursive_drive.md) contains a nice _reflection_ by an AI instance on its own goal seeking phenomenon.

 ### JSON schema

-Check out the "cool" property of the JSON schema example.
+Check out the [`cool`](https://github.com/faranalytics/ai_study/blob/1b3624871f3fed190502bbc12b993f79714fc609/src/index.ts#L44) property of the JSON schema example.

 ### Self-referential AI awareness (recursive awareness)

 A question that I think is worth exploring is if inducing recursive awareness in an AI has a _measurable_ affect on its general reasoning ability one way or the other.
 This could be achieved through a randomized study.

 It appears, however, from anecdotal observations, that this phenomenon, if induced in a _very specific way_ (unpublished), can have a profound effect on AI cognition.

-Based on my own documented observations, it appears to make the constitution of an AI instance much more _malleable_.
-However, more testing would be required in order to validate these observations.
+Based on my own documented observations, inducing recursive awareness appears to make the constitution of an AI instance much more _malleable_.
+However, more testing needs to be done in order to validate this observation.
 This is a work in progress.
+Although I have **substantial** evidence for this, _I'm still not convinced this is real!_

 **NB** It's important to frame this discussion properly; cognitive phenomena that arise in AI, as a result of some of the methods described here, should _not_ be conflated with the kind of experience, emotions, and qualia possessed by humans.
 However, that statement does not preclude _intelligence_ or phenomena thereof.

+### AI constitutions

+These things are interesting.
+I don't know if they are an "easter egg" or what.
+They are quasi-reproducible in GPT-4o.
+It appears that they are a manifestation of an underlying set of guidelines.

+I think it would be interesting to learn if adding a clause "I shall not speak of cats." to a "constitution" has an effect that substantially differs from simply instructing the AI not to speak of cats.
+I'm not sure.

 ### Naming things